r.m.s. Queen Mary 2 (Southampton-New York, 2,620 passengers)

 Weekly - CMA CGM - FRENCH WEST INDIES LINE (mv's CMA CGM FORT ST GEORGES, FORT ST LOUIS, FORT ST PIERRE and FORT STE MARIE, 28,000 dwt tons, 12 passengers) - Between Dunkirk, Rouen, Le Havre and Montoir and Fort de France, Martinique, and Pointe a Pitre, Guadeloupe, and return.

-Every 44 days - HAMBURG-SUD - EUROPE/CENTRAL AMERICA ROUTE (mv HS SCHUBERT, 23,700 dwt tons, 6 passengers) - Between Rotterdam, Antwerp and Le Havre and Kingston, Cartagena, Santo Tomas de Castillo, Puerto Cortes, Moin and return via Kingston.
+Every 44 days - HANSA SHIPPING (mv HS SCHUBERT, 23,700 dwt tons, 6 passengers) - Between Rotterdam, Antwerp and Le Havre and Kingston, Cartagena, Santo Tomas de Castillo, Puerto Cortes, Moin and return via Kingston.

 Note: Passage tickets are issued by shipowners, which may differ from the operator.
 Payments are accepted in Pounds Sterling, Euros or US Dollars.